A done-for-you DevOps service & starter kit

 Once payment is received, I will send you through a checklist of items I need from you.
 Once I have access to your AWS management account and GitHub repo, I will begin work on setting everything up.
 I will also schedule a date with you for the handover session at this time.

-Yes!
-Currently the application stacks that I use (which contain the API Gateway, Lambda, DynamoDB and Cognito resources) are optimised for Serverless Framework.
-If you prefer using CDK, SAM or Serverless Stack, I can adapt the repo and workflow scripts to use one of these 3 frameworks instead.
+Currently the application stacks that I use (which contain the API Gateway/AppSync, Lambda, DynamoDB and Cognito resources) are optimised for Serverless Framework.
+If you prefer using CDK or Serverless Stack, I can adapt the repo and workflow scripts to use one of these frameworks instead.
+There will be an extra fee for this.

 I still have more questions that I’d like to ask before applying.